tdooms/cobul/readme.md

 <Button color={Color::Primary} size={Size::Large} light=true disabled=true> {"White"} </Button>
 ```

-As you can see, there are only a few changes to make the library feel 'rusty' and easy to use within yew:
+There are only a few changes to make the library feel 'rusty' and easy to use within yew:
 - Attributes which are enum-like, like colors and sizes are defined as rust enums.
 - Attributes which are boolean, are defined as bools without the **is-** or **are-** prefixes.
 - Certain constructions are slightly simplified, like the Icon component, shown in the example below.